 Big Springs West

 The project encompassed the interchange of I-76 and I-80 just north of the Colorado border in Nebraska.
-It includes approximately 4 miles of the beginning of I-76 to the Colorado border and 6 miles of I-80 from Big springs Nebraska to the North Platte River.
+It includes approximately four miles of the beginning of I-76 to the Colorado border and 6 miles of I-80 from Big Springs, Nebraska to the North Platte River.

-The project was very complex with 3 major Phases, divided into 7 stages, and 8 substages.
+The project was very complex with three major phases, divided into seven stages, and eight substages.
 IHC Scott was able to work many of the phases concurrently due to the great owner relationship that was developed.
 It required an extensive environmental and safety commitment with numerous permits and policies i.e. SWPPP, USACE section 404, NDEQ 401, (USACE non-jurisdictional) State Title117, floodplain permit, Historical Clearance, Federal Endangered Species Act clearance, State Nongame and Endangered Species Conservation Act clearance, National Environmental Policy Act compliance, NDPES construction stormwater permit, Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act compliance to name a few!

 One new safety item implemented is that a “Smart Work Zone System” traffic control specification was in place that consists of providing, installing, relocating, operating, maintaining, and removing a portable, automated, and self-powered Portable Queue Detection System.
 This system calculates and displays information on portable Dynamic message signs (PDMS) regarding slow and stopped traffic in work zones that were instrumental during the peak traffic volume times in order to prevent accidents.

-The PCCP paving on the project consisted of 40.67’ wide double crown and more than 10 transitions in and out of superelevation segments and the ride quality achieved was among the best in the industry, if not “THE BEST” and IHC Scott set internal smoothness records on 5 consecutive days!
+The PCCP paving on the project consisted of 40.67’ wide double crown and more than 10 transitions in and out of superelevation segments and the ride quality achieved was among the best in the industry, if not “THE BEST” and IHC Scott set internal smoothness records on five-consecutive days!

 The entire West Area team was on the project at one time or another and all crews performed amazingly!
 Tremendous teamwork and coordination occurred and IHC SCOTT should be very proud of this project and the great relationship that was established with the owner!
 As you will see in the photos this project changed the complexion of this area and the team has set the bar high!
 Thanks to all who were involved.